CameraRick/onAir_fanControl/README.md

 # onAir_fanControl

-**a Docker to send realtime HDD temp-data to drive a custom PWM controller over MQTT**

 This project sends HDD temperatures of your unRAID server over MQTT, to feed an external ESP to drive your PWM fans.
 It uses `smartctl` to read temperatures (even when disks are in standby) and lets you conveniently set up a fan curve in its WebUI.
 *(as "only" MQTT data is transmitted, you can also use any other device to drive your fans - this project was built around an ESP node, though)*